thu2pham/StockForecasting/exams/final-exam-review.md

 For example, decision trees are a nonparametric machine learning algorithm that is very flexible and is subject to overfitting training data.
 This problem can be addressed by pruning a tree after it has learned in order to remove some of the detail it has picked up.

+Possible solutions are:
+- Simplify the model by selecting one with fewer parameters
+- Gather more training data
+- Reduce noise in the training data (fix data errors, remove outliers etc.)

 ### Underfitting
-Underfitting refers to a model that can neither model the training data nor generalize to new data.
+Underfitting refers to a model that can neither model the training data nor generalize to new data (too simple to learn the underlying structure of the data)

 An underfit machine learning model is not a suitable model and will be obvious as it will have poor performance on the training data.

 Underfitting is often not discussed as it is easy to detect given a good performance metric.
 The remedy is to move on and try alternate machine learning algorithms.
 Nevertheless, it does provide a good contrast to the problem of overfitting.

+Possible solutions are:
+- Select a more powerful model with more parameters
+- Feed better features to the learning algorithm
+- Reducing the constraints of the model

 [[1](https://machinelearningmastery.com/overfitting-and-underfitting-with-machine-learning-algorithms/)]